-• The "More Likely than Not" standard allows for a finding of responsibility if it is determined that it is more likely than not that a violation of the Code occurred based on information provided during the process.
+• The "More Likely than Not" standard allows for a finding of responsibility if it is determined that it is more likely than not that a violation of the code of student conduct occurred based on information provided during the process.

-The University bears the burden of proving that a student has violated the Code.
+The University bears the burden of proving that a student has violated the Code of Student Conduct.